Time Series Analysis and Spatial Statistics, 7.5 Credits

 - minimum 12 ECTS in Mathematical Statistiscs or - minimum 6 ECTS in Mathematical Statistics and a course in Transform Methods minimum 7,5 ECTS or - minimum 75 ECTS in Statistics

 In all options we also require a course in Basic Caculus minimum 7,5 ECTS.
-Proficiency in English equivalent to Swedish upper secondary course English A/5.
-Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies.
+Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies.

 Form of instruction